Important Contract Provisions

 Contract takeovers incur a $25 fee and the loss of the security deposit for the original contract holder.
 No other penalties apply.
 Failure to go through formal contract takeover procedures could result in disciplinary action as well as substantial financial penalties.

 Students may appeal the 75% of the remainder of the contract portion of the contract termination penalties as well as the loss of the meal plan.
 Students must complete an appeal form available from the Campus Housing office and submit all appropriate documentation relevant to their situation.
 Once an appeal is submitted, it will be considered by the Associate Director for Administration.
 The appeal is either granted or forwarded on to the Campus Housing Contract Termination Penalty Appeals Committee.
 This committee, composed of student affairs staff, residence life staff and resident students, considers the individual situation and decides based on the review of information.
 Contact the Campus Housing main office (312-355-6300) with questions.

 Room Condition Report (RCR)

 Each resident must complete a Room Condition Report upon checking in to any new space within Campus Housing.
 When filling out this form, be sure it is complete and accurate, because you assume responsibility for the room condition and University-owned contents upon occupancy.
 If you do not return a RCR to the Area Residence Life Office or your RA within one week of check-in, we will assume your room, apartment, cluster, and/or suite was damage-free.
-Any damages noted during check-out will be billed to your student account.
+Any damages noted during check-out that are not present on the RCR from check-in will be billed to your student account.